Chapter 4 Mock the Binance API

 4.9 Test the implementation

-We can now see the BinanceMock in action.
-First, we will start an iex session and double-check that the BinanceMock process is alive.
+First, let’s start an iex session and verify that the BinanceMock process is running.

 $ iex -S mix